nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The index refers to the index number of the Participant as shown in the displayed Participant list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * An NOK with the same name cannot be assigned to the same Participant.
-* The name must contain only alphanumeric characters and is case-insensitive e.g., `Willy` will match `wiLLy`
+* The name must contain only alphanumeric characters and is case-insensitive e.g., `Willy` will match `wiLLy`.

-* Managera does not allow duplicate NOKs for a single participant.
+* Managera does not allow duplicate NOKs for a single Participant.
 An NOK is considered duplicate if they share the same name with another existing NOK.
-Please ensure that all NOKs for a single participant have different names.
+Please ensure that all NOKs for a single Participant have different names.

 Example Usage:
-* `addNok 1 n/Jannette Yeo p/88734323 tag/Spouse` - Adds an NOK whose name is Janette Yeo with contact number
+* `addNok 1 n/Janette Yeo p/88734323 tag/Spouse` - Adds an NOK whose name is Janette Yeo with contact number
   88734323 and tag Spouse to the first Participant.

-### Deleting Next-of-Kin of a Participant: `deleteNok`
+### Deleting a Next-of-Kin of a Participant: `deleteNok`

 Deletes a Next-of-Kin (NOK) of a Participant.